Makes them second-class citizens ‘because they also happen to be a student’

 Both universities responded June 3 on Twitter, hours after the posts went viral.

-In the same thread as its Blackout Tuesday post, which was bombed with complaints about both Shea and Marino, MCPHS said “senior university leadership” was “conducting a thorough investigation.
+In the same thread as its Blackout Tuesday post, which was bombed with complaints about both Shea and T. M., MCPHS said “senior university leadership” was “conducting a thorough investigation.
 Individuals who have exhibited this kind of behavior will not be allowed to be a member of our MCPHS community.”

 A subsequent tweet thread said the university had been “made aware” in the past 24 hours “of racist and homophobic social media activity around our community that violates our core values of respect, diversity, and inclusion”: